dhondta/python-tinyscript/docs/helpers.md

 -----

-## Runtime code patching functions
+## Runtime monkey-patching functions

-Code can be modified at runtime using multiple functions, depending on what should be patched and how.
+Code can be monkey-patched at runtime using multiple functions, depending on what should be patched and how.
 This feature relies on the [`patchy`](https://github.com/adamchainz/patchy) module.

 The functions for this purpose are: